nimomaina/triangletracker/Readme.md

 ## Description
 This is a site that takes three values from a user and gives the type of triangle depending on those values.

-##BDD
+## Behaviour Driven Development (BDD)
-the site compares the three values given by the user.
+The site compares the three values given by the user.
 * It first checks whether the values can form a triangle if the sum of two sides is greater than the other side.
-If not it tell a user its not a triangle.
+If not it tells the user it's not a triangle.
 * When the the user inputs equal values it gives an equilateral triangle.
-* when only two sides are equal, it gives an Isosceles triangle but if none of the sides are equal it outputs a scalene triangle.
+* When only two sides are equal and the sum of two sides is greater than the remaining side, it gives an Isosceles triangle
+* If none of the sides are equal and the sum of two sides is greater than the remaining side it outputs a scalene triangle.

 ## Setup/Installation Requirements
 * Have knowledge of Github, HTML, JAVASCRIPT and CSS.